ergl/jASM/README.md

 [//]: # (This is a comment ✓)

 ### Ideas ###
-- Print CPU status to log file
+- ✓ Print CPU status to log file.
+Use [-l, --log] to enable.
 - Add support for Registers
     - Add new Instructions that execute on the registers
 - Add displacement jumps